 - 1/4 square unsweetened chocolate bar, shaved optional

-- In a separate bowl, beat on medium speed the cocoa powder, Besti Monk Fruit Sweetener With Allulose - Powdered, butter, cream cheese, water, and vanilla until the mixture is smooth.
-The mixture will be a bit thick.*You can also sub Swerve confectioners or Lakanto Monkfruit Powdered for the sweetener.
+- In a separate bowl, use medium speed on the mixer to blend the cocoa powder, powdered Monkfruit sweetener, softened butter, cream cheese, water, and vanilla until it's smooth.
+It might be a bit thick, and that's normal.*You can also substitute Swerve confectioners or Lakanto Monkfruit Powdered for the sweetener.

 - Gently fold the whipped cream into the chocolate mixture until everything's mixed together.
 You want it to be smooth and evenly combined.

 - Spray an 8x8 pan with cooking spray.
 Spread the chocolate mousse layer evenly on the bottom of the pan.

 - In another bowl, beat together the remaining heavy whipping cream and powdered Monkfruit sweetener until stiff peaks form, just like you did before.*You can also substitute Swerve confectioners or Lakanto Monkfruit Powdered for the sweetener at the same measurement

 - Spread this homemade whipped cream on top of the chocolate mousse layer in the pan.

 - If you'd like, grate 1/4 of a square of unsweetened chocolate on top for an extra touch!

 - Cover the pan and refrigerate it overnight.
 This allows all the flavors to meld together.